 Buy your ticket by typing "sea turtle" in the search bar of our online registration system.

 About sea turtles

 All sea turtles are either threatened or endangered.
 They are protected under federal, state and local laws.
 The following threaten the sea turtle population:

 - Entanglement with fishing gear

 - Coastal development and loss of nesting habitat

-Florida has one of the largest numbers of nesting loggerhead (Caretta caretta) sea turtles in the world.
-Miami-Dade County beaches are a nesting habitat for the green (Chelonia mydas), and leatherback (Dermochelys coriacea) sea turtles, and occasionally the Kemp's ridley (Lepidochelys kempii) and hawksbill (Eretmochelys imbricata) sea turtles.
-Both inshore and off shore waters offer developmental habitat for these sea turtles.
+Miami-Dade County's most common nesting sea turtle is the loggerhead (Caretta caretta) and Florida serves as one of the largest nesting aggregations for loggerhead sea turtles in the world.
+Miami-Dade County beaches are also important nesting habitat for the green (Chelonia mydas), and leatherback (Dermochelys coriacea) sea turtles.
+Both inshore and offshore waters offer developmental habitat for all of our nesting sea turtles and often other species such as the Kemp's Ridley (Lepidochelys kempii) and Hawksbill (Eretmochelys imricata) sea turtles can also be found forging in nearby waters.